Nancy’s Creative Process

 A: If the photo you’re looking for is cropped, make sure it is not cropped on more than two sides.
 Stay away from out-of-focus photographs (unless we are aiming for a dreamy backdrop).
 Look for candid photos instead of portrait studio photographs where the subject looks obviously posed and tense.

-Q: What kind of poses are best for a custom photo collage?
+Q: What kind of poses are best for a storytelling dreamscape?

 A: Dynamic ones!
 Think about the quirky body language of your subject.
 What do they do with their bodies that nobody else does (like the way they laugh, dance, eat, throw a ball)?
 Take a look at Craig’s Dreamscape.
 You see how the young man sitting fully clothed in the bathtub invites you in with a sweeping movement of his hand?

-Q: Can we add drawings, political buttons or even military medals to our creative photo collage?
+Q: Can we add drawings, political buttons or even military medals to our dreamscape?

 A: Absolutely anything that can be photographed or scanned can go into a Dreamscape.
 They simply become just another digital file to email or snail mail to me.
 For example, check out Roy’s OJ “make believe protest” here on the left.
 Well, the signs carried by Roy’s son and daughter were actually made by these kids themselves!